https://www.chefspencil.com

 5. Asparagus

-Seasonal asparagus, with its fibrous texture and delicate green hue, can be prepared in several ways: gently simmered until they’re just soft, steamed, roasted, broiled, or roasted as part of a mixed vegetable selection.
+Seasonal asparagus, with its fibrous texture and delicate green hue, can be prepared in several ways: gently simmered until they’re just soft, steamed, roasted, grilled, broiled, or marinated as part of a mixed vegetable selection.

 Related: Asparagus & Prosecco Risotto Recipe